ericrogler/Green-Book/Z011_Learning_Methodologies.md

 - Rule vs Example Learning

 In short, present materials in ways to optimize learning, not just how students prefer learning.

+### "Meet Them Where They're At"

+*Alternatively: Teach Students Where They Are At.*

+*For additional context, I wrote this particular section on December 2025.*

+**You cannot meet students where they're at if they have "no skin in the game" (i.e. incurred risk to them).**

+Though "meet them where they're at" sounds like good advice, and generally is what you *should* do, it depends far too heavily on external factors outside your control to be actually good advice.
+The environment, resources available, the students, other personnel, and far more variables arise in practice.
+In a real-world scenario, this good advice quickly turns into the worst advice.

+Say for example I am managing a workload of 150 students across all classes.
+Of those 150 students, only about 12 can read, interpret, and reason at the level I *need* them at to properly understand the information in my curricula.
+The irony is many of these students are still getting good grades when they shouldn't be doing well.

+It's less an issue where students are not smart, but more they go from point A to point B, but the thinking behind *why* they go from point A to point B is gone.
+You or I could make one slight alteration and cause a panic attack in some students who don't know the "why" and can adapt.
+They take what they see or hear and typically go straight to work, but the process skips going into the brain and performing the reasoning and critical thinking to *not* mess things up.

+I've even seen cases where they only rewrote the instructions as their answers, used the example(s) when explicitly told not to, and turn in assignments like they're "done" but are done completely incorrectly.
+That's only a few examples too!

+I'm genuinely unsure if the students are actually smart, but acting this way because they *know* they cannot fail.
+I do know many students aren't doing it maliciously on moral grounds, at least, because they're doing what the system rewards.
+Since this is the case, there needs to be consequences for failures, such as holding them back a grade or forcing a retake of the class.
+- And no, a proper "retake" of the class that normally lasts a semester or year is not a remedial session you can finish in a few days.

 ### **What about when student performance is below expectations and/or grade level?**